mmborres/pamper_my_pet_reactJS/README.md

     * Storing session for current user
     * Storing cart items
   * NPM Packages Applied: Alice Carousel for the Carousel Display in the Home Page, React-Stripe-Elements for the Card Payment
-  * `Axios.get` `Axios.post` `Axios.put` Method will save the User's Cart in the database if he Logs Out without Purchasing them.
-Later, if she/he Logins even from some other device, he will be able to view the Cart
+  * `Axios.get` `Axios.post` `Axios.put` Method will save the User's Cart in the database if they Log Out without Purchasing them.
+Later, if they Login even from some other device, they will be able to view the Cart
   * Gems: BCrypt, JWT, Stripe and Rack-Cors to enable API Endpoint
   * Admin Rights